Dragory/modmailbot-community-resources/GCP Guide.md

 5)	List the versions of node available by running `nvm ls-remote`.

-Now (at the time of writing) since the bot supports versions 10 to 12, we’ll be installing the last release of v12.
+Now (at the time of writing) since the bot supports versions 12 to 14, for compatibility's sake, we'll install the latest version of V12 (feel free to install any version between 12 and 14).

-6)	Run `nvm install 12.18.3`.
+6)	Run `nvm install 12.19.0` (or whatever version you want that's between V12 and V14 (like 14.13.1 for example).

 7)	Optional: run `nvm ls` to verify that it is installed.